zdoom-docs/stable/1-language.md

 Translation Unit
 ================

 Full ZScript files are referred to as "translation units."
 This terminology comes from the C standard, and refers simply to the entirety of a ZScript source file.
 ZScript files are looked for in lumps named `zscript` with any extension.
 The standard extension is `.txt`, but `.zsc` and `.zs` are common as well.
 The author of this documentation prefers `.zsc`.

 The base translation unit `zscript` may start with a version directive, then followed by any number of top-level definitions and `#include` directives.
 Included translation units may not have version directives.

 All keywords and identifiers in ZScript are case insensitive.

 Versions
 ========

 A version directive may be placed at the very beginning of a ZScript file, the syntax being:

 ```
 version "num"
 ```

 Where `num` is the ZScript version to use.
-By default ZScript is `version "2.3"`, the original ZScript specification.
+By default ZScript is version 2.3, the original ZScript specification.
 This old version is not supported by this documentation and it is highly encouraged to always use the latest version of ZScript.
 The minimum version supported by this documentation is 3.0.

 Top-level
 =========

 A ZScript file can have one of several things at the top level of the file, following a version directive:

 - Class definitions
 - Structure definitions